DaoCloud/DaoCloud-docs/docs/en/docs/amamba/user-guide/release/blue-green.md

     - Cluster: Select the cluster where the release object is located.
 Make sure that Istio and Argo Rollout have been deployed in this cluster.
     - Namespace: Select the namespace where the release object is located.
-    - Stateless workload: Select the specific release object.
+    - Deployment: Select the specific release object.
     - Service: Select the service of the release object, which must be associated with the release object.